 As Famularo states, “…data governance is no longer optional because it underpins data security, compliance and privacy.
 While regulatory compliance and risk mitigation are key drivers, the reality is that data governance is a strategic component of an organization’s digital and business transformation journey.”

 Yes, litigation and regulations have been the stick; but insight and innovation are today’s powerful carrots.
+Even more powerful in 2021 is the need to provide more options for business continuity.
 Until now, preservation of electronic communications was driven by a culture of fear, not of innovation.
 Data was banished into cumbersome retention systems that have more in common with the Eagles’ Hotel California.
 Data checks in, but rarely does anyone want to see it again.

 The Time is Now

 With our newest release, we are opening up our communications retention platform to deliver on this vision.
-We are embracing communication streams beyond Cisco, and soon, beyond XMPP data.
-All while making it easy to integrate with legacy data repositories.
+We are embracing communication streams from across the spectrum.
+Email, Team chat rooms, Corporate Instant Messaging, Video Conferencing recordings from industry leaders like Zoom, Microsoft Teams and Cisco Webex as well as audio, with more to come.

 In the end, the article sums the opportunity of this new engagement model of data best: